Thursday salt - what is it for and how to prepare it

 - spices to taste.

-- If using bread, soak in water and soften to a uniform mass.
+- If you use bread, soak it in water and soften it to a uniform mass.

-- Add salt and any spices to taste to the soaked bread or kvass dregs.
+- Add salt and any spices to taste to the soaked bread or kvass mash.
 Mix well.

-- Spread in a layer on a baking sheet; place in the oven at 250 °C.
+- Spread it in a layer on a baking sheet and put it in the oven at 250 °C.

-- After 30-40 minutes, the mass will start to burn, and smoke will appear from the burnt bread.
-Stir and leave to cool.
+- After 30 to 40 minutes the mass will start to char, and the burnt bread will give off fumes.
+Stir and leave it to cool.

 - Thoroughly grind the cooled mass.